GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/pubsublite/README.md

 # Pub/Sub Lite to GCS

 Template for reading files from Pub/Sub Lite and writing them to Google Cloud Storage.
-It supports writing JSON, CSV, Parquet and Avro formats.

 ## Arguments